fintechstudios/ververica-platform-k8s-operator/README.md

 ### Building Images

 The images are built in two steps:
-1. The [`Dockerfile_build`](build.Dockerfile) image is a full development environment for running tests, linting, and building the source with the correct tooling.
+1. The [`build.Dockerfile`](build.Dockerfile) image is a full development environment for running tests, linting, and building the source with the correct tooling.
 This can also be used for development if you so like, just override the entrypoint.
-2. The build image is then passed as a build arg to the main [`Dockerfile`](./Dockerfile), which builds the manager binary and copies it over into an image for distribution.
+2. The build image is then passed as a build arg to the main [`Dockerfile`](Dockerfile), which builds the manager binary and copies it over into an image for distribution.